Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 22 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 22 days old and navigating through the last part of the current synodic month.
 This is lunation 197 of Meeus index or 1150 from Brown series.

-The length of the lunation is 29 days, 15 hours and 1 minute.
-It is 1 hour and 53 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 15 hours and 1 minute and it is 1 hour and 53 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 2 hours and 17 minutes longer than the mean synodic month length.
 It is 4 hours and 46 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at apogee at 11:53.
-It is 12 days after previous perigee on 21 December 2015 at 08:53 in ♉ Taurus.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 12 days, until point of next perigee on 15 January 2016 at 02:10 in ♓ Pisces.
+Moon is at apogee at 11:53 about 12 days since last perigee on 21 December 2015 at 08:53 in ♉ Taurus the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 12 days until point of next perigee on 15 January 2016 at 02:10 in ♓ Pisces.

 This apogee Moon is 404 279 km (251 207 mi) away from Earth.
 It is 1 129 km further than the mean apogee distance, but it is still 2 430 km closer than the farthest apogee of 21st century.

-1 day after ascending node on 31 December 2015 at 20:19 in ♍ Virgo.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 14 January 2016 at 15:48 in ♓ Pisces.
+1 day after ascending node on 31 December 2015 at 20:19 in ♍ Virgo the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 14 January 2016 at 15:48 in ♓ Pisces.

-8 days since the previous standstill on 25 December 2015 at 07:30 in ♋ Cancer when the Moon has reached North declination of ∠18.444°, the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-18.420° at the point of next southern standstill on 8 January 2016 at 17:56 in ♐ Sagittarius.
+8 days since the last northern standstill on 25 December 2015 at 07:30 in ♋ Cancer when the Moon has reached North declination of ∠18.444° the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-18.420° at the point of next southern standstill on 8 January 2016 at 17:56 in ♐ Sagittarius.

 In 7 days on 10 January 2016 at 01:30 in ♑ Capricorn the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.